OpenC2-org/jadn/docs/jadn-overview.md

     ]]}

 Although JADN can be edited directly, it is also possible to document data structures using an interface definition language (IDL) such as Thrift [[1](#ref1)] or Protobuf [[2](#ref2)], and translate the definitions into JADN format.
-The advantage of JADN is that an IDL parser is not needed in order to use it.
+One advantage of JADN is that an IDL parser is not needed in order to use it.
-JADN is designed for machine consumption and is read using the standard JSON loader present in most programming languages.
+JADN is designed for machine consumption, and applications can read a JADN schema using nothing but the standard JSON loader present in most programming languages.

-A JADN file contains a list of datatype definitions in a fixed format.
+A JADN file consists of meta-information and a list of datatype definitions in a fixed format.
 As shown in the example, each type definition is a list containing four elements, plus for structured types, a list of field definitions.